moj-analytical-services/splink/docs/blog/posts/2026-01-29-running-splink-in-production.md

 **Purpose**

-Generate candidate pairs, score them, and output scored edges that can be clustered.
+Generate candidate pairs, score them, and output scored edges that can be clustered in the next stage.

 **Produces**